Structures

 Fill histogram at coord with the given weight.

-Histograms with scale equal to zero can’t be rescaled.
-LenaValueError is raised if one tries to do that.
+Histograms with scale equal to zero can not be rescaled, or LenaValueError is raised.

 An element to produce histograms.

-edges, bins and initial_value have the same meaning as during creation of a histogram.
+edges and bins have the same meaning as during creation of a histogram.

-make_bins is a function without arguments that creates new bins (it will be called during __init__() and reset()). initial_value in this case is ignored, but bin check is made.
+make_bins is a function without arguments that creates new bins if provided (it will be called during __init__() and reset()), bin check is made.
 If both bins and make_bins are provided, LenaTypeError is raised.

 compute()[source]